Frequently Asked Questions

-An Astrotour is a guided stargazing experience under dark skies where you'll get to observe the wonders of the night sky through professional-grade telescopes with an experienced astronomer.
+An Astrotour is a guided stargazing experience under dark Nevada skies where you'll get to observe the wonders of the night sky through professional-grade telescopes with an experienced astronomer.
 These tours combine education, entertainment, and the awe-inspiring experience of exploring the cosmos, making astronomy accessible to everyone regardless of their prior knowledge.

 How does the tour work?